AsmaBRZ/asmabrz.github.io/_posts/2021-01-17-crowd-detection.md

   Figure 4: Crowd localization pipeline.
 </p>

-#### 2.1.1 Visual illustration of crowd detection pipeline
+#### 2.1.3 Visual illustration of crowd detection pipeline
 In the two previous parts, I have explained how the classification and the localization are performed.
-Now, I will show with some pictures the result of each step of the crowd detection pipeline.
+In this part, I suggest to illustrate with the figure Fig. 5 the complete crowd detection pipeline.

 <p align="center">
   <img width="754" height="140" src="/assets/images/crowd_detection/crowd_detection_pipeline_ill.png">
   <br>
   Figure 5: Illustration of the complete crowd detection pipeline.
 </p>
 As shown in the figure Fig. 5, the edge detection step is shared between the 2 separate branches of classification and  localization.
-At the end the result
-### Crowd classification
-In order to perform crowd classification, I have built my classification on fractal dimension.
-### Crowd localization
-### System Pipeline
+For the classification and localization, only relevant steps are represented such as masking image or contour map.
+At the end, the result is given by the class (crowd or no crowd) and the bounding box.

 ## Model implementation
 ### Requirements